 The old trough was likely constructed in the mid to late 1970's is largely made of what was rough sawn lumber.
-The photos on page 11 show some of the reasons the trough was rated yound its useful life.
+The photos on page 10 show some of the reasons the trough was rated beyond its useful life.
 The wood on the floor of the trough had been worn down by the rocks and gravel running over the wood.
 Large storm events and time have allowed water to get behind the trough and time also caused the wood to warp.
 The old trough was replaced in the fall of 2018.
-The new trough is about 40% larger capacity to about 10 cfs, using a conservative n-value of about 0.03, which is far more than the capacity of the Ridgway Ditch (about 4 cfs in the most restricted areas of the ditch?).
+The new trough is about 40% larger capacity to about 10 cfs, using a conservative n-value of about 0.03, which is far more than the capacity of the Ridgway Ditch (staff intends to check in 2019, but it is thought to be between 4-5 cfs in the most restrictive sections).
 The rock chute was designed to work as both a rock chute and overflow channel.
 The existing chute which already has a capacity of about 20 cfs, is now increased to about 25 cfs.
 The design for the new trough is included in the appendices.
 This new design should have a 50-year life.